zepedrob16/lbaw1742/artefacts/artefact-2/artefact-2.md

 BR02 | Profanity | Users should not post content that is innapropriate, such as pornographic or racist news.

 ### A1.2.
 Technical requirements
+Technical requirements are concerned with the technical aspects that the system must meet, such as performance-related issues, reliability issues and availability issues.

 Identifier | Name | Description
 -- | -- | --